AntManCan/OnosSDNstudent/README.md

 - 🔄 **MAC Address Learning**: Automatically learns MAC addresses and their associated switch ports

-- 🚦 **Connection Limiting**: Enforces a maximum number of simultaneous TCP connections per host (default: 2)
+- 🚦 **Connection Limiting**: Enforces a maximum number of simultaneous connections per host (default: 2)

 - 📊 **Statistics Logging**: Tracks and logs packet count and duration for each TCP connection to `/tmp/tcp_connections.log`## FeaturesA learning bridge application for ONOS SDN controller that limits TCP connections per host and logs connection statistics.
 A Software-Defined Networking (SDN) application built on ONOS that implements an intelligent learning bridge with connection limiting and TCP statistics logging.